 The music of award-winning composer Kathleen Mayne is richly melodic, rhythmically exciting, and filled with dramatic imagery.
 From impressionistic suites to sprightly waltzes and ragtimes, Kathleen's delightful style pleases performers and audiences alike.

 The majority of her compositions are scored for Flute Choir and Flute & Piano.
-Her music has been commissioned, recorded, and premiered at many National Flute Association conventions, and she is often performed in flute choir concerts around the world.
+Her music has been commissioned, recorded, and premiered at many National Flute Association and Regional Flute conventions, and she is often performed in flute choir concerts around the world.

 Why the name Snowcrest?
 When Kathleen set out to form her company in 1992 she needed a name.
 Always wanting to live where it snowed, she finally accepted it wouldn't happen living in the Los Angeles basin, and settled instead for visiting the local San Bernardino mountains in the wintertime.
-And who wants to shovel snow to get to a rehearsal?
 The "crest" comes from the feathers on the head of the cardinal bird, her favorite bird, which sings a beautiful song and looks particularly stunning against a snowy backdrop.
+Someday she'll make a snowy city her home, and hopefully they'll have cardinals!

 The frenzied flutter-tonguing and dissonant tones of "Gulls' Flight" portrays the hurried ascents and descents of seagulls at the beach.
 Contrasting, "Shells," shows the gentle ebb and flow of the sound of waves one hears when holding a shell to their ear.
 These are movements IV & V from a five movement suite.
 Francine Pancost is directing the Jewel City Flute Choir of Glendale, Calif.